equalframework/equal-doc/Howtos/Create your REST API.md

 # Create your REST API

-This detailled section will cover how to make a REST API from scratch and use it in your project.
+This detailled section will cover how to make a REST API from scratch and use it in your project

 If you're not familiar with REST concepts, see [this great explanation](https://www.infoq.com/articles/rest-introduction/)